vulkomilev/oumi/docs/index.md

 about/citations
 ```

 Oumi is a community-first, end-to-end platform for advanced AI research and development.
-It provides comprehensive support for foundation model workflows - from pretraining and post-training, to data curation, synthesis, and evaluation.
+It provides comprehensive support for foundation model workflows - from pre-training and post-training, to data curation, synthesis, and evaluation.
 Built with enterprise-grade quality and reliability, Oumi serves both researchers pushing the boundaries of AI and organizations building production-ready solutions.

 ## Features